isaacbernat/pycrastinate/README.md

 ============
 Tired of `TODO` from people who have not touched that code in years?
 What about `FIXME`?

-Pycrastinate is a **language-agnostic** tool that helps you keep your codebase (whether it is legacy or new) under control, without any extra effort on your part.
+Pycrastinate is a **language-agnostic** tool that helps you keep your codebase (whether it is legacy or new) under control in a transparent way (i.e. without interfering with your coding).

 Requirements
 ------------